Sunak marks 100 days as UK prime minister as problems mount – KION546

 But any agreement will anger Conservative euroskeptics, who are likely to see rapprochement with Brussels as a betrayal of Brexit.
 A compromise also faces opposition from Northern Ireland’s British unionists, who say post-Brexit customs checks undermine Northern Ireland’s place in the United Kingdom.

 Sunak also has struggled to rid the Conservative Party of its reputation for scandal and sleaze.
 A member of his Cabinet, Gavin Williamson, quit in November over bullying claims.
 On Sunday, Sunak fired party chair Nadhim Zahawi for failing to come clean about a multimillion-dollar tax dispute.
-Deputy Prime Minister Dominic Raab is being investigated over allegations he bullied civil servants.
+Deputy Prime Minister Dominic Raab is being investigated over allegations he bullied civil servants, which he denies.

 The leader of the opposition Labour Party, Keir Starmer, alleged Wednesday that Sunak was “too weak” to tackle bad behavior.